 The Super Eagles of Nigeria

-Nike staged one of the most successful marketing activation with the Nigeria kit which sold out within minutes of going up for sale.
-According to Nike FC’s Design Director Pete Hoppins there was less expectations (compared to say England or Brazil) from media and fans when it came to on-the-field performance.
+Nike staged one of the most successful marketing activations with the Nigeria kit which sold out within minutes of going up for sale.
+According to Nike FC’s Design Director Pete Hoppins there were fewer expectations (compared to say England or Brazil) from media and fans when it came to on-the-field performance.
 This had a bearing on the kit design by allowing Nike more flexibility to experiment.
 Luckily, their experiment was a huge success, but we cannot say the same about Nigeria’s performance.

 Nigeria started aga

 inst an impressive Croatia and played very well.
 They were unfortunate going down 2 – 0 to the tournament’s eventual runners-up, conceding an own-goal and a penalty.
 In the second match, the Nigerians were up against much talked-about Icelanders – the smallest country to ever grace the tournament.
 The Super Eagles won the match 2 – 0 with two great goals from Leicester City forward Ahmed Musa.
 Their final match was against Argentina who were disappointing in their first two encounters after being fronted as tournament favourites.
 In an evenly contested match the Argentinians managed to oust Nigeria to qualify along with Croatia.

 Captain Obi Mikel later intimated that this had been his best outing with the national team, right from the qualifiers.
 For once there were no internal squabbles and it showed on the pitch.
 Fielding the youngest team at the World Cup, we can only hope the Super Eagles can build on their performance come 2022.